 - I like to keep lots of healthy snacks at work.

-- I have the benefit of having a refrigerator at work, so I steal the bottom drawer, where no one wants to go and I
+- I have the benefit of having a refrigerator at work, so I steal the bottom drawer, where no one wants to go and I typically have

 - Almond Milk (for my Shakeology), Fat Free Greek Yogurt, Agave, Fat Free Half and Half for my coffee, Peanut or Almond Butter, some kind of sprouted wheat bread (to keep me fuller)